 I love shrimp.
-Its so quick to prepare and so versatile in many recipes, and my kids are FINALLY liking it!!
-Yay!
-What is it with kids and seafood??
-I swear my 5 year old who has never really been a picky eater all of a sudden doesn’t want to eat it, even if she has never tried it.
-She has been good with fish, salmon especially, but shrimp has been SO GROSS to her, until now.
+It’s so quick to prepare and so versatile in many recipes, and my kids are FINALLY liking it!!
+They definitely went through a no shrimp phase for a while.
 We have a rule you have to take at least one bite before judgement is passed upon a food to determine if its gross or not.
 Then we discuss how we don’t eat yucky food because if it was really that gross?
-Why would we eat it.
-I will have my 5 year old saying ” Its gross, I don’t want to eat it” while my 3 year old, being her sassy self, will say ” I am eating it.
-I like it.
-Its not gross”.
-She just HAS to rub it in her sisters face that she is the self-proclaimed good kid… She just likes to antagonize.
-The little shit.
+Why would we eat it?

 I know over time we become less picky eaters, but there are still some foods I just don’t like (brussel sprouts I am talking about you) that no matter how I prepare them ( bacon doesn’t help me eat brussel sprouts) that I just won’t eat.
 I don’t force my kids to eat things they just don’t like, but I do like them to try at least one bite of something new.
 And because of that, they have found out they really do like green eggs and ham..